 Please note that not all courses in the complete list are offered at the Stamford Campus.
 BOLD indicates that the course is offered regularly at Stamford.
 Please consult the General Catalog of the University of Connecticut for complete course descriptions.

-Designing your Major in Psychology
+Designing your Major in Psychological Sciences

-Students begin the Psychology major with a thorough introduction of the field at the 100 level (PSY 132 General Psychology I and PSY 133 General Psychology II).
+Students begin the Psychological Sciences major with a thorough introduction of the field at the 100 level (PSY 132 General Psychology I and PSY 133 General Psychology II).
 Students are also encouraged to take introductory 100 level courses in related areas as part of their General Education Requirements for the University.
 These include Sociology (Soc 107), Communication Sciences (Coms 102), Anthropology (Anth 106), and Statistics (Stat 100V).